MicrosoftDocs/OfficeDocs-DeployOffice/office/ltsc/preview/update-from-ltsc-preview.md

 cscript ospp.vbs /sethst:KMSHostFQDN
 cscript ospp.vbs /act
 ```
 Replace *KMSHostFQDN* with the fully qualified domain name of the Office LTSC 2024 KMS Host computer.
-You will need to restart any Office apps for these changes take effect.
+You will need to restart any Office apps for these changes to take effect.

 ## MAK activation steps for Office on Windows